Get the FREE one-click dictionary software for Windows

 Derived forms: shakings

-Type of: agitation, alter, arouse, break loose, change, elicit, enkindle [literary], escape, evoke, fire, gesticulate, gesture, get away, kindle, modify, motion, move, move back and forth, move involuntarily, move reflexively, provoke, raise, vibrate, weaken
+Type of: agitation, alter, arouse, break loose, change, elicit, enkindle [literary], escape, evoke, gesticulate, gesture, get away, kindle, modify, motion, move, move back and forth, move involuntarily, move reflexively, provoke, raise, vibrate, weaken

 Encyclopedia: Shaking

-Shake, Rattle and Rock!
+Shake, Rattle and Rock